Remote – Remote Control

 Overview

 The Remote section includes the configuration for controlling the device remotely.
-You can trigger MADRIX AURA via HTTP commands and the built-in web server or use Art-Net/sACN.
+You can trigger MADRIX AURA via HTTP commands and the built-in web server or use Art-Net/sACN or OSC.

 eDMX Remote Port Settings